bbauska/LFS171x/README.md

 **[`^        back to top        ^`](#table-of-contents)**

 <h3>Hyperledger, A Greenhouse for Blockchain Projects</h3>
-Welcome to the Hyperledger greenhouse: an incubator for open source blockchain technologies for business hosted by the Linux Foundation.
+Welcome to the Hyperledger greenhouse: an incubator for open-source blockchain technologies for business hosted by the Linux Foundation.

 What does that mean exactly?